alexzoid-eth/2025-02-blend-fv/blend-contracts-v2/backstop/README.md

 Certora Formal Verification (FV) provides mathematical proofs of smart contract correctness by verifying code against a formal specification.
 It complements techniques like testing and fuzzing, which can only sometimes detect bugs based on predefined properties.
 In contrast, Certora FV examines all possible states and execution paths in a contract.

-Simply put, the formal verification process involves crafting properties (similar to writing tests) in CVL language and submitting them alongside compiled Solidity smart contracts to a remote prover.
-This prover essentially transforms the contract bytecode and rules into a mathematical model and determines the validity of rules.
+Simply put, the formal verification process involves crafting properties (similar to writing tests) in native RUST language and submitting them alongside compiled programs to a remote prover.
+This prover essentially transforms the program bytecode and rules into a mathematical model and determines the validity of rules.

 ### Types of Properties

 When constructing properties in formal verification, we mainly deal with two types: **Invariants** and **Rules**.
+Invariants are implemented in parametric style (one property for each external function) with `parametric_rule!()` macros.

+The structure of parametric rule:
+- Initialize ghost storage from rule parameters (this a hack to reduce complexity of storage infractions)
+- Assume realistic timestamp
+- Assume valid state invariants hold
+- Log all storage variables
+- Execute external function
+- Log all storage variables again

 #### Invariants
 - Conditions that MUST **always remain true** throughout the contract's lifecycle.
+Implemented with `invariant_rule!()`.
+Similar to parametric rules, but check the property hold with `cvlr_assert!()` macros.
 - Process:
   1. Define an initial condition for the contract's state.
   2. Execute an external function.